Longitudinal collective modes in relativistic asymmetric magnetized nuclear matter within the covariant Vlasov approach: Introduction

 The study of nuclear matter under the influence of strong magnetic fields is of increasing importance, particularly in the context of compact astrophysical objects such as neutron stars and, more specifically, magnetars.
 These highly magnetized stars are believed to host magnetic fields ranging from $10^{14}$ to $10^{15}$G on the surface~\cite{Duncan1992, Duncan1995}, and potentially exceeding $10^{18}$G in their interiors.
 Such extreme fields are expected to significantly modify the microscopic properties and macroscopic behavior of dense matter, affecting not only the equation of state (EOS), but also the transport properties and dynamical response of the system.
 Understanding these effects is essential for modeling neutron star oscillations, cooling, magnetic field decay~\cite{Pons2013}, and other phenomena relevant to astrophysical observations, including gravitational waves and X-ray emissions.

 One of the key tools for probing the dynamical behavior of nuclear matter is the study of collective modes.
 These modes, which arise from coherent oscillations of the system’s constituents, provide insight into the stability, compressibility, and structure of the interaction of dense matter.
 In particular, the behavior of isoscalar and isovector collective modes can reveal the nature of nuclear interactions and their sensitivity to various external conditions, such as temperature, asymmetry, and magnetic fields.
+We consider that isovector modes correspond to oscillations in which protons and neutrons move out of phase, whereas isoscalar modes involve in-phase motion of the two nucleon species.
 In the presence of a magnetic field, the charged components of nuclear matter - most notably the protons - experience Landau quantization, altering their density of states and modifying their response to perturbations.
 This, in turn, can affect the collective oscillations of both charged and neutral particles through the self-consistent mean fields.

 To account for dynamical effects, we employ the covariant Vlasov approach, which is the semi-classical limit of the relativistic transport equation.
 This method allows for a fully covariant and self-consistent treatment of the nuclear response, incorporating the meson fields and electromagnetic interactions in a unified manner.
 We extend previous studies employing the covariant Vlasov approach~\cite{avancini2018, rabhi2025}, focusing on the investigation of collective modes in relativistic asymmetric magnetized nuclear matter.
 Our study follows earlier work in which the stability of npe matter under strong magnetic fields was examined within the same framework~\cite{avancini2018}, or collective modes in cold asymmetric nuclear matter without magnetic fields were discussed~\cite{rabhi2025}.
 These efforts are pursued by incorporating magnetic field effects, to study the collective modes in magnetized nuclear matter within the covariant Vlasov approach.
 We shall restrict ourselves to longitudinal modes and investigate only the nuclear collective modes.
 Our analysis is performed within the framework of relativistic mean-field (RMF) theory, which has proven successful in describing the bulk properties of nuclear matter and finite nuclei.